zhx-main/ConvsPPIS/README.md

   The protein sequence of DBv5-Sel and CAPRI-Alone and the corresponding label for each residues of the protein.
 ### -Network
   The model architecture we used in our expriments: CNN(Convolutional Neural Network) and DNN.
+### -Pipeline
+  The pipeline that train/test the model from network.
 ### -TrainedModels
   The trained models that including DBv5-Sel and CAPRI-Alone.
 <br>